 - Identify some ways domestic violence affects children

-Once training is completed, the app allows the user to document completion of their GMT training completion requirements in the Electronic Training Jacket (ETJ) using their DoD ID number.
+DoD ID number.
 This feature supports the Navy’s ongoing efforts to provide Sailors with “anytime/ anywhere” access to information and ability to complete training requirements when it’s convenient to them.

-NOTE: To successfully submit a course completion from an NMCI issued mobile device, an external e-mail account must be set-up.
+NOTE: To successfully submit a course completion from an NMCI-issued mobile device, an external e-mail account must be set up.

 In addition to the training, the app provides links to key DVP resources.
 This includes an “Emergency” contacts section that is available to the user 24/7, such as the National Domestic Violence Hotline and Military Crisis Line.
 This quick and easy access to resources makes it ideal for Sailors of all ranks.